shai-beinhoren/aerospike/README.md

 An elaboration on the token generation Algorythm can be found here:  <br />
 https://www.arctek.dev/blog/make-a-quick-url-shortener  <br />

-We'll have 2 containers communicating with via a network. <br />
+We'll have 2 containers communicating  via a network. <br />

 To excute, first clone the repo and run the project: <br />